anonymouslyanonymous1/Edexcel-Finder/README.md

 - Hovering upon the image gives more details

 ## Backend
-- Like [Marking Companion](https://github.com/anonymouslyanonymous1/Marking-Companion) & [Edexcel Charts](https://github.com/anonymouslyanonymous1/Edexcel-Charts), Flask is the library that I used as the backbone for the project
+- Like [Marking Companion (Python, V1)](https://github.com/anonymouslyanonymous1/Marking-Companion/tree/py-phase) & [Edexcel Charts](https://github.com/anonymouslyanonymous1/Edexcel-Charts), Flask is the library that I used as the backbone for the project
 - Whoosh for searching through the indexed files
 - Fitz to create images of the pdfs
 ## Frontend